About Philip Slayton

 Since leaving legal practice, Philip Slayton has written two best-selling books: Lawyers Gone Bad: Money, Sex and Madness in Canada’s Legal Profession, published in hard cover by Viking Canada in 2007, in paperback by Penguin Canada in 2008, and as an ebook in 2010; and Mighty Judgment: How the Supreme Court of Canada Runs Your Life, published in hard cover and as an ebook in 2011 by Allen Lane and as a paperback by Penguin Canada in 2012.
 In 2014 he independently published Bay Street: A Novel, a legal thriller.
-The Toronto Star described Bay Street as “expert and engaging… exciting and hilarious… a first rate crime novel…” His latest book, Mayors Gone Bad, was published in hard cover and as an ebook by Viking in May of 2015.
+The Toronto Star described Bay Street as “expert and engaging… exciting and hilarious… a first rate crime novel…” Mayors Gone Bad was published in hard cover and as an ebook by Viking in May of 2015.
+How To Be Good: The Struggle Between Law and Ethics (with Patricia Chisholm), a collection of essays first published in Canadian Lawyer magazine, was published in 2017.
+The Future of Tennis (with Peter Figura) will be published in August 2018 by Skyhorse Publications of New York.
 Philip is now working on a book about freedom in Canada, to be published by the University of Regina Press in 2019.

 Philip divides his time between Toronto and Nova Scotia.
 He is married to the writer Cynthia Wine.
 He has been a Woodrow Wilson Fellow; President of the Canadian Rhodes Scholars Foundation; Co-Chairman of the Canadian Campaign for Oxford; a Governor of Sheridan College; and president of PEN Canada.
 In 1998, Oxford University named him a “Distinguished Friend” of the university.
 Philip and Cynthia were founders (in 2002) of the Port Medway Readers Festival, a highly successful summer literary festival on Nova Scotia’s South Shore.